Types of Search Queries: Navigational, Informational & Transactional

 google search prompts

 Another way is to identify with whom you compete in search results and compare what keywords they are using and then filter for those that have a transactional intent.
-For the popular markets with high demand, the number of such keywords can be huge.
+Export competitors' top product/category pages and extract repeating modifiers from titles/H1s (brand, model, size, color, "price", "deal", "free trial").

 In this list, try to find transactional keywords with low difficulty and high search volume to get the easiest queries to target.